 Cons

 • Not the Most Efficient Choice: Beyond heat pumps as a direct comparison, there are also ductless mini splits which stand to be more efficient than central AC as well.
 It’s just not in the same class as it used to be for energy efficiency.
+If you’re already thinking about making a change, this may be the moment to explore whether a high-efficiency air conditioning system is right for your home.

 • Higher Energy Bills: Simply put, you pay more when you use a central AC to cool your home over a heat pump due to efficiency ratings.

-Heat Pump: Pros and Cons
+Pros and Cons of Heat Pumps

 While heat pumps have excellent energy efficiency, they’re not perfect.
 Let’s talk about where they shine, but also where they might lack depending on your specific use case.